ProspectPyxis/nix-kunai/README.md

 - Having a reasonably small code footprint.
 - Having a simple and intuitive user experience.

+### Okay, but why is it named `nix-kunai`?

+A kunai can be used to pin things, and `nix-kunai` can be used to pin the version of sources.

 ## Installation

 You can easily try out `nix-kunai` on your system without installing anything